blues/sparrow-reference-web-app/README.md

 **Incorrect “Last updated” date**

-Currently sensors may display an incorrect “Last updated” date or time.
-You can see the sensor’s correct last-updated time by looking at the most recent reading on the sensor’s detail page.
+Currently sensor nodes may display an incorrect “Last updated” date or time.
+You can see the node’s correct last-updated time by looking at the most recent reading on the node’s detail page.
 We are addressing this issue for the GA release.

 ## Support